IhmeGroup/DG-MPI/externals/README.md

 # Installing Dependencies

-I am attempting to use Git submodules for (all?) the dependencies, in an attempt
-to:
+These are some useful tips for installing various submodules that are used with the DG-MPI solver.
+It is important to note that the scripts located in [`src/other`](https://github.com/IhmeGroup/DG-MPI/tree/main/src/others) handle these dependencies implicitly and should be the primary tool for installation.

+The goal of the external builds is to have a:
-1. Streamline the compilation of this code to make it user-friendly
+1. Streamlined compilation of this code to make it user-friendly
 2. Rigorously track the versions of dependencies used for future regression tests

-First, download and initialize the submodules by running
-    git submodule update --init

-Ideally the compilation of submodules should be automated (probably into the main CMake pipeline) but for now, I will document the commands I used to compile everything. (feel free to add some -j4 to those make commands if you want, especially for HDF5).
+The compilation of submodules is automated (via the scripts described above).
+Here is a list of the extra dependencies:

  - TOML11 (markup language for reading input files): no compilation needed, since this is header-only.